 Check online to determine when your individual savings bonds stop earning interest and are strong candidates for redemption.
-You can do this by entering the bond number at treasurydirect.com, where you will be able to see the current value of the bond and the interest rate it is currently accruing.
 In some cases, bonds can be called before their maturation date, which means they are no longer earning interest (like H bonds).
 Or, you may have bonds spanning several years, some of which have reached maturity while others still have a few more years to go.
 If you want to cash in the maximum value of your savings bonds, it's important to know the status of your bonds and check for updates regularly.
-If you decide now is the time to cash in all or some of your savings bonds, you may be wondering how to do so.
-Citizens Bank is here to help.

-If you still have paper savings bonds (newly-issued bonds are electronic, and paper bonds can be converted to electronic bonds), take them to a local Citizens Bank along with a photo ID for verification purposes.
-We will exchange the savings bonds for their cash value; you can then choose to put this money into any of our savings, CD or money market account options or use it for your current expenses.
+If you still have paper savings bonds (newly-issued bonds are electronic, and paper bonds can be converted to electronic bonds), take them to your financial institution along with a photo ID for verification purposes.
+There, you can exchange the savings bonds for their cash value; you can then choose to put this money into any savings account or use it for your current expenses.
 If you have an electronic bond, you can redeem the bond online and have it transferred to your checking or savings account within two business days.

-If you are cashing in your savings bond, make sure that you keep a record for tax purposes.
-This is especially important if the bond has already stopped earning interest as, according to IRS rules, once a bond stops earning interest, the interest earned over the entire life of the bond must be reported on your tax return.
+If you are cashing in your savings bond, make sure you keep a record for tax purposes.
+This is especially important if the bond has already stopped earning interest as — according to IRS rules — once a bond stops earning interest, the interest earned over the entire life of the bond must be reported on your tax return.

-There are many reasons to cash in savings bonds, including making a major purchase or paying down debt like student loans, mortgages, car payments and more.
-However, if your savings bond has ceased to accrue interest and you wish to continue to grow your savings, a CD or money market may be a great option to deposit the funds.
+There are many reasons to cash in savings bonds, including making a major purchase or paying down debt like student loans, mortgages, car payments, and more.
+However, if your savings bond has ceased to accrue interest and you wish to continue to grow your savings, a certificate of deposit (CD) or money market may be an option to deposit the funds.